 IRS Offset - When other collection efforts fail, the U.S. Department of Education turns over a defaulted borrower's account to the Internal Revenue Service (IRS).
 The IRS offsets the debt against the defaulter's income tax refund.

 Loans - Financial aid which must be repaid.
 Loans may have a variety of repayment methods.
+You can learn more about students loans in this video.

 Loan Limits - Limits placed on student borrowers in terms of the maximum number of dollars they may obtain through federally funded student financial assistance programs.
 Loan limits vary by loan type, academic level, program length, and whether a student is dependent or independent.